MERKYRIE/Research/README.md

 2. Partition calls Ground - the Partition parameters are now pushed on the stack, the Ground parameters are now placed in the registers

+3. Partition regains control - the Partition parameters are now popped from the stack

+4. Partition calls Entity - the Partition parameters are now pushed on the stack, the Entity parameters are now placed in the registers

+5. Partition regains control - the Partition parameters are now popped from the stack

+6. Space regains control - the registers are filled with the information defined by ABI itself

+Pushing/popping the parameters on/from the stack is a pretty time-consuming operation.

+There are 2 pushes and 2 pops.

+Each of them is 6 64-bits parameters stack push/pop instructions long.

+12 (2 pushes * 6 parameters) parameters from pushes and 12 (2 pops * 6 parameters) parameters from pops.

+Totally, 24 (12 pushes + 12 pops) parameters.

+24 stack instructions.

+Moving the parameters to the registers is a time-consuming operation too.

+There is 1 such operation.

+It is 6 64-bits parameters register mov instructions long.

+6 register instructions.

+So it will be 24 stack instructions and 6 register ones in total.

+Multiplied by every Partition in entire Space.

+Let us say, there are 1000000 (1000 by width * 1000 by height) of them now.

+In such a case 24000000 (24 instructions * 1000000 partitions) stack instructions and 6000000 (6 instructions * 1000000 partitions) register ones would totally take place.

+It is possible to move all the code from Ground and from Entity to Partition.

+Removing all the stack instructions in such a way.

+But still preserving all the register ones.

+Moreover, degrading the code structure by it.

+There is a better solution.

+To convert all the parameters to the global variables.

 # Analysis

 # Bibliography